cjd/adebenham-web/content/posts/musicxml-midi-for-arduino.md

 To help with this I wrote a converter that would take a MusicXML file and output an include file.

-It simply reads the XML and outputs an array where each note is stored in two uint16 values - the first is the note name as a defined in pitches.h (ie NOTE\_C4), the second is the duration in milliseconds.Â  The entire array is stored in PROGMEM so as to not use up too much ram on the AVR.
+It simply reads the XML and outputs an array where each note is stored in two uint16 values - the first is the note name as a defined in pitches.h (ie NOTE\_C4), the second is the duration in milliseconds.
+The entire array is stored in PROGMEM so as to not use up too much ram on the AVR.

 The script is as follows (or download from [here](/files/arduino/convert_xml.pl))